-A dusty light bulb or a dirty lampshade can obstruct as much as half the light.
+A dusty focus bulb or a dirty lampshade can obstruct as much as half the solar energy.
 Dust the bulb and wipe or wash the shade regularly.

-Install skylights in darker rooms or as natural downlights in work rooms such as kitchens.
-If you’re buying or building a new house or apartment, or are undertaking a renovation, position the rooms and spaces where you spend most time during the day to the north or northeast so they capture the lion’s share of daylight.
+Install skylights in darker rooms or as natural down in work rooms such as kitchens.
+If you’re buying or building a new house or apartment, or are undertaking a renovation, position the rooms and spaces where you spend most time during the day to the north or northeast.

 Unplug appliances as soon as you stop using them.
 This advice is as old as electric lighting itself, and is still the key to saving on use and costs.